surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 ### Destination Unreachable (Type 3)

-* Tells a source host that the path to a destinatino is unknown
+* Tells a source host that the path to a destination is unknown
 * Common when a router does not have a default route - gateway of last resort
 * It will not be able to forward traffic to any network not configured via directly connected, static or dynamic routes
-* When a default gateway is not configured the operating system returns "destinatino unrachable"
+* When a default gateway is not configured the operating system returns "destination unreachable"

 #### Codes

-* 0 - Net unrachable
+* 0 - Net unreachable
 * 1 - Host unreachable
 * 2 - Protocol unreachable
 * 3 - Port unreachable